-> - Kiera Toffelmire, Vice President, Programs and Partnerships, Second Harvest

-Funders have been changing their practices to respond to the pandemic, with many switching to streamlined unrestricted funds he pandemic has brought with it unprecedented, but not universal, changes to how funders approach nonprofits.
+Kiera Toffelmire, Vice President, Programs and Partnerships, Second Harvest he pandemic has brought with it unprecedented, but not universal, changes to how funders approach nonprofits.
 For both corporate funders and the organizations they fund, new, more permissive practices have been implemented out of necessity, but which may persist well beyond the pandemic.